apache/mynewt-site/docs/network/ble/nimble_setup.md

 You now have a fully functional BLE app (never mind the fact that it doesn't actually do anything yet!).
-With all the necessary infrastructure in place, you can now start turning this into a real applicaiton.
+With all the necessary infrastructure in place, you can now start turning this into a real application.
 Additional tutorials with focus on adding application-layer functionality to your Nimble application will be coming soon.
 In the meantime, you might get some inspiration from apache-mynewt-core's example Nimble apps.
 These apps can be found at the below locations, relative to your project's base directory: